Naida1710/Spelling-Bee/README.md

 - At the end of the quiz, I want to provide a certificate with the user’s score to motivate them to play again or improve their performance
 - I want to make the game accessible on different devices (desktop, tablet, mobile).
 - I want to use sound effects (correct/wrong answers, button clicks).
-- I want the questions to be shuffled so that users cannot memorize the order of correct or incorrect answers.

 ## Target Audience

-- **Age Range**: 12–50 years, with specific interests for younger learners, language enthusiasts, casual players, and educators.
+- **Age Range**: 12 onwards, with specific interests for younger learners, language enthusiasts, casual players, and educators.

 ## Design